Lender Paid Closing CostsHave you ever been approached by an investor who can speak “investor speak” to the point your head is spinning?

 Note: Few investors call me (they already have lines of credit set up before they find the property) or have more than four properties (Fannie Mae’s limit), so I’m just dispensing free information.

-Occasionally, and investors do call, I often get confused by all the “investor speak,” which in and by itself is its own language.
+Occasionally, when investors do call, I get confused by all the “investor speak,” which is its own language.

-Below is an article written by the same person that composed the Rental Property Calculator,” which is easy to use (just input the numbers into the fields), and presto, you will have all the information needed to evaluate an investment property.
+Below is an article written by the same person who composed the Rental Property Calculator, which is easy to use (just input the numbers into the fields).
+Presto, you will have all the information needed to evaluate an investment property.

 Enjoy the post!